 New members cite the importance of continuous improvement and the opportunity to benchmark their programs against the World’s Most Ethical Companies® while leveraging the collective experience of their peers.

-New York, NY – Tuesday, July 29, 2014 – The Ethisphere Institute, the global leader in defining and advancing the standards of ethical business practices and designator of the World’s Most Ethical Companies®, announced today the latest list of organizations to join the Business Ethics Leadership Alliance (BELA), a community of companies who realize the inherent value of ethical leadership and its effects on company performance.
+New York, NY – Tuesday, July 29, 2014 – Ethisphere, the global leader in defining and advancing the standards of ethical business practices and designator of the World’s Most Ethical Companies®, announced today the latest list of organizations to join the Business Ethics Leadership Alliance (BELA), a community of companies who realize the inherent value of ethical leadership and its effects on company performance.

 “To be a World’s Most Ethical Company, it’s important to never be complacent with what you are doing today.
 We joined BELA to identify best practices that can help us improve our program even further,” explained Rockwell Collins’ Senior Director, Ethics & Business Compliance, Dorene MacVey.
 “We want to leverage BELA to network with other industries and global companies who are faced with similar challenges and have identified innovative solutions to promote strong ethical cultures.”